web-platform-tests/interop-webvtt/README.md

 ## Who can contribute?
 And how?

 Anyone!
-As for now, you can contribute by joining our [first meeting on Wednesday, July 23, 2025](https://github.com/web-platform-tests/interop-webvtt/issues/1).
+You can contribute by joining our [next meeting over Zoom]([https://github.com/web-platform-tests/interop-webvtt/issues/1](https://github.com/web-platform-tests/interop-webvtt/issues?q=is%3Aissue%20state%3Aopen%20label%3Ameeting)) and filing issues.

 ## ✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧